barrettotte/agartha/luxor/packer/README.md

 #
 # The user above is missing some permission and doesn't seem to be documented...
 #   error => proxmox.debian-11: Error updating template: 403 Permission check failed (/vms/900, VM.Config.Cloudinit)
+#
+# TODO: resolve this permission problem through trial and error
 ```

 Create new API token - Datacenter > Permissions > API Tokens